The-going/evlproject/content/ports/_index.md

 <sup>3</sup> When this box is checked, the [EVL core]({{%relref
-"core/_index.md" %}}) passes a massive stress test involving the _hectic_ and _latmus_ applications running in parallel for 24 hrs, all glitchlessly.
+"core/_index.md" %}}) passes a massive stress test involving the _hectic_ and _latmus_ applications running in parallel along with the full test suite for 24 hrs, all glitchlessly.
 This denotes a reliable state, including flawless alternate scheduling of threads between the main kernel and EVL.
 On the contrary, a problem with sharing the FPU unit properly between the in-band and out-of-band execution contexts is most often the reason for keeping this box unchecked until the situation is fixed.